PauseAI/pauseai-website/src/posts/dangerous-capabilities.md

 description: The more powerful AI becomes in specific domains, the larger the risks become.
 ---

+As AI models become more powerful, they become more dangerous.
+So at which point should we proceed with caution?

+One particular threshold that is often mentioned, is AGI - or Artificial General Intelligence.
-There's a lot of debate about what Artificial General Intelligence (AGI) exactly means and when we'll get there.
+There's a lot of debate about what AGI exactly means.
 Some say it's when AI can do all the cognitive tasks that humans can.
 Some say GPT-4 already is AGI.
 Steve Wozniak defines AGI as the first system that can enter a kitchen and make a cup of coffee.